Robert Shaw: Tributes

 Shaw has a Wetherspoons pub named after him in his birthplace of Westhoughton.

-Villain Sebastian Shaw from the X-Men comics is named and modelled after Shaw.
+The Marvel Comics villain Sebastian Shaw is named and modelled after Shaw.

 Film director Ridley Scott, in the DVD commentary for Gladiator (2000) when discussing the casting of Próximo and Marcus Aurelius, said "We have very few Robert Shaws now", implying he had wanted to cast a certain type of rugged actor that Shaw typified, in this case Oliver Reed and Richard Harris.